CreatorKit/button-led-controller/README.md

 ------------------------

+Establish server session for port:54321 and address:127.0.0.1

 Server session established

-Defining flow objects on server
+Defining DigitalInput[3200] object on awalwm2m server

 Waiting for constrained device 'ButtonDevice' to be up

 Constrained device ButtonDevice registered

+Successfully added observe operation for button object[3200/0/5501]

+Received observe callback for button object[3200/0/5501] with value 1

 Button state has changed

-Going to glow led on Ci40 board
+Turn ON led on Ci40 board

+Received observe callback for button object[3200/0/5501] with value 0

 Button state has changed

-Going to off led on Ci40 board
+Turn OFF led on Ci40 board

+Received observe callback for button object[3200/0/5501] with value 1

 Button state has changed

-Going to glow led on Ci40 board
+Turn ON led on Ci40 board

+Received observe callback for button object[3200/0/5501] with value 0

 Button state has changed

-Going to off led on Ci40 board
+Turn OFF led on Ci40 board
 ```